The responsible company for this website is:

 In most cases, your personal data will only be processed within Switzerland and the EU.
 If, however, in individual applications processing takes place in non-EU countries, a transfer takes place in accordance with the requirements in Art.
 44 ff.
 GDPR (if applicable) or Art.
 6 DSG.
 The processing is e.g. on the basis of specific guarantees, such as the officially recognized level of data protection (eg for the USA through the "Privacy Shield") or compliance with officially recognized special contractual obligations (so-called "standard contractual clauses").

 With every access to our website, user data is transmitted through your internet browser and stored in log data (server log files).
 This stored data includes e.g. Name of page accessed, date and time of retrieval, amount of data transferred and the requesting provider as well as IP addresses.
 These data are processed under the legal basis of our legitimate interests and serve exclusively to ensure the trouble-free operation of our website.

 Amazon Web Services (AWS) is designed to host data and files in order to manage and use this site.
 In addition, these offers may provide a ready-made infrastructure that handles specific functions or entire components of this website.

 Collection and processing using the contact form

 When using the contact form, we collect your personal data (name, e-mail address, message text) only in the scope provided by you.
 The data processing serves the purpose of establishing contact and initiating a contractual relationship.
 Processing is based on Art.
 6 para.
-1 lit. f GDPR.
+1 lit. f GDPR (if applicable).
 Our legitimate interests lies in efficient communication and if contractually relevant under Art.
 6 para.
-1 lit. b GDPR.
+1 lit. b GDPR (if applicable).
 We use your e-mail address to process your inquiry or the later processing of contractual services.

 Collection, processing and use of personal data for orders